gustafnk/combining-html-hypermedia-apis-and-adaptive-web-design/README.md

 All of these solutions would return proper status codes and still allow good flow for browser users.

-Usage of non-semantic CSS grids, i.e. Twitter Bootstrap
+Usage of non-semantic CSS, i.e. Twitter Bootstrap
 -------------------------------------------------------
 It's not good to clutter down your HTML with non-semantic classes.
 Instead, use a framework that allows for semantic grids.
 I think that http://compass-style.org has support for this.